Summary

 The Fiat 500 has received mixed reviews from the UK motoring media, with scores gradually falling as the car gets older and starts to fall further behind the class leaders.
 It has received praise for its style and character, as well as its extensive personalisation options, however it has been criticised for its lack of comfort and practicality, while consumer-oriented titles have marked it down heavily for its lack of advanced safety features.

-As of 2021, the Fiat 500 is only available with a petrol engine and a manual gearbox.
+From 2021, the Fiat 500 has only been only available with a petrol engine and a manual gearbox.
 Fiat brands the engine as a ‘Hybrid’, but it’s really only a mild hybrid.
 That means it can’t drive on electricity alone, with a small electric motor used to assist the petrol engine to improve fuel economy.

-As of March 2022, the Fiat 500 has an Expert Rating of 54%, which puts it down near the bottom of the small car sector.
+As of January 2024, the Fiat 500 holds a poor New Car Expert Rating E with a score of 50%, which puts it down near the bottom of the small car sector.

 Key specifications